Hub seminar series

 With the hub’s success predicated on the depth and breadth of its team, its early drive has been focused on growing its skills base.
 Overseen by academics from the University of Oxford, Durham University, Imperial College London, Queen Mary University of London, the University of Aberdeen, and the University of Southampton, the hub’s research is driven largely by its multi-talented Postdoctoral Research Associates (PDRAs) and PhD students.

 In May, the hub gathered at the Maths Institute at Oxford to bring together its growing group of PDRAs and PhD students, to meet peers, share knowledge, and connect more closely with the mission of the hub.
-The event marked the conclusion of a highly formative first year for the hub and cemented its position as a growing, dynamic force, amassing some of the country’s finest minds working on cutting-edge research at the intersection of Maths and AI.
+The event marked the conclusion of a highly formative first year for the hub and cemented its position as a growing, dynamic force, amassing some of the country’s finest minds working on cutting-edge research at the intersection of maths and AI.

 The hub gathered at the Maths Institute in Oxford in May to bring together its growing group of researchers